Football in Algeria

 Football in Algeria (soccer) is the country's most popular sport.
+Approximately half of the people in Algeria are interested in football.

 The country's top domestic league is organised into two national divisions, the Algerian Ligue Professionnelle 1 and the Algerian Ligue Professionnelle 2, overseen by the Algerian Football Federation.

 History

 Beginning

-On 5 February 1894, during the French occupation of Algeria era, the first Algerian club was formed in Oran.
-Club des Joyeusetés d'Oran, was founded by European settlers in the neighborhood El-Derb of Oran.
-It was followed in the same year by the Club Athlétique Liberté d'Oran (CAL Oran), formed in 1897 by European settlers in the neighborhood Saint-Antoine of Oran under the name Club Athlétique d'Oran.
+On 11 April 1882, during the French occupation of Algeria era, the first Algerian club was formed in Oran.
+L'Oranaise Club was founded by European settlers, it's one of the first clubs in all Africa continent.
+On 5 February 1894, Club des Joyeusetés d'Oran, was founded in the neighborhood El-Derb of Oran.
+It was followed in the same year by the Club Athlétique Liberté d'Oran (CAL Oran), formed in 1897 by European settlers too in the neighborhood Saint-Antoine of Oran under the name Club Athlétique d'Oran.
 These are the first clubs in the country and the Maghreb.
 Other clubs will follow later, and will be created in various cities including Oran.

 In 1898 was created the first Muslim club, CS Constantine was born in Constantine under the name of IKBAL Emancipation.

 In 1911 the French Football Federation creates a North African Championship representing the third French division (honor league), which became an official competition in 1921 after creation in 1920 of the three regional leagues in Oran, Algiers and Constantine, the winner of each league qualify to a North African Championship.